4 Signs it’s Time to Replace Your Garage Door Weatherstrip | Garage Door Doctor

 The weatherstrip is an important but often overlooked part of a garage door.
 Because a damaged weatherstrip does not affect the mechanical function of a garage door, it can be difficult to know when its time to replace a weatherstrip.
 If you notice any of the following problems, call Garage Door Doctor.
-Our dedicated experts can replace your weatherstrip with same-day service!
+Our dedicated experts can replace your weather trip with same-day service!

 You Notice Your Weatherstrip is Worn or Damaged